octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 slug: /formal-verification
 ---

-//TODO
-Deduction naturelle => logique de premier ordre, logique de second ordre Rappel sur la logique [10].
+Before tackling the formal verification on Tezos smart contract (written in Michelson language), we will describe the theory and tool behind the formal analysis.

+In order to perform a formal verification, a formal tool (also called proof assistant) must be used.
+The _Coq_ proof assistant has been chosen to perform formal verification on Tezos smart contracts. _Coq_ provides a language for defining theorems and for proving these theorems.
+The proof process relies on:
+- a theory (i.e. a base foundation of mathematic) = We will introduce this branch of mathematics is called **Type theory**, and more specifically the Calculus of Construction which is the building principle of _Coq_.
+- expressing the Michelson language as a formal definition = theoretically speaking (GADT, Monad), in practice (Mi-cho-coq)

+The goal is to ensure the typechecking of a script (written in Michelson language).
+This is how we verify a script in a language as formal objects.
+Then the goal is to ensure the semantic analysis of a script. this is done by verifying post-conditions (//TODO see section "modeling theorem").

+This section intends to give:
+- a theoretical context about the mathematical principles (CoC, CiC) mis en oeuvre in the formal proof process of _Coq_
+- a bit of insight of how implementation of a language is designed with GADT and Monads,
+- a brief description of the _Coq_ proof assistant
+- a brief description of the Mi-Cho-Coq_ library for _Coq_

+For a good understanding of this theoretical part, it is recommended to have some notions on logic (first-order, second-order) [10], basics of mathematic (set, group, monoid, associativity, distributivity, reflexivity), functionnal programming, and language theory.

 ## Type theory

 In mathematics, logic, and computer science, a type system is a formal system in which every term has a "type" which defines its meaning and the operations that may be performed on it. **Type theory** is the academic study of type systems.

+Type theory is closely linked to many fields of active research.
+Most particular, the Curry–Howard correspondence [[6] [7]](/formal-verification/references) provides a deep isomorphism between intuitionistic logic, typed λ-calculus and cartesian closed categories.

 Some type theories serve as alternatives to set theory as a foundation of mathematics.
 Two well-known such theories are _Alonzo Church's typed λ-calculus_ and _Per Martin-Löf's intuitionistic type theory_.

-Type theory is closely linked to many fields of active research.
-Most particular, the Curry–Howard correspondence provides a deep isomorphism between intuitionistic logic, typed lambda calculus and cartesian closed categories.
+The _Per Martin-Löf's intuitionistic type theory_ has been the foundation of constructive mathematics.
+For example, Thierry Coquand's **Calculus of constructions** and its derivatives are the foundation used by **Coq** (the proof assistant) [[1]](/formal-verification/references).

 ### Category theory

-Category theory formalizes mathematical structure and its concepts in terms of a labeled directed graph called a category, whose nodes are called objects, and whose labelled directed edges are called _arrows_ (or morphisms).
+Category theory formalizes mathematical structure and its concepts in terms of a labeled directed graph called a category, whose nodes are called objects, and whose labeled directed edges are called _arrows_ (or morphisms).
 A category has two basic properties: the ability to compose the arrows associatively, and the existence of an identity arrow for each object.
 The language of category theory has been used to formalize concepts of other high-level abstractions such as _sets_, _rings_, and _groups_.
 Informally, category theory is a general theory of functions.

 The common usage of "type theory" is when those types are used with a term rewrite system.
 The most famous early example is Alonzo Church's simply typed lambda calculus.
 Church's theory of types helped the formal system avoid the Kleene–Rosser paradox that afflicted the original untyped lambda calculus.
 Church demonstrated that it could serve as a foundation of mathematics and it was referred to as a **higher-order logic**.